 The completed rehabilitation includes stunning restoration of historic features, highlighted by the plaster in the auditorium and main corridor and the sensitive adaptation of classrooms and secondary spaces for new office tenants.

 Westport Commons was one of just four projects recognized at the 2017 Novogradac Historic Tax Credit Conference this year, receiving the “Historic Development that Overcame Significant Obstacles Award.”
+[PDF]

 300 E 39th Street